-One of the first participations of Argentinian scientists in CERN activities took place in 1975-1978 with scientists from the Universidad Nacional de Mar del Plata (UNMP) participating in the design and modification of power supplies for focusing magnets in the group PS/PO.
+One of the first collaborations between Argentinian scientists with CERN took place in 1975-1978 with scientists from the Universidad Nacional de Mar del Plata (UNMP) participating in the design and modification of power supplies for focusing magnets in the group PS/PO.
 Subsequently, individual high-energy physicists participated in EMC and L3.

-In 1992 an ICA was signed with the Consejo Nacional de Investigaciones Científicas y Técnicas (CONICET), which was replaced in 2007 by a higher-level ICA with the Government of Argentina.
-A protocol to the 2007 Co-operation Agreement was signed in 2009.
+In 1992 an International Cooperation Agreement (ICA) was signed with the Consejo Nacional de Investigaciones Científicas y Técnicas (CONICET), which was replaced in 2007 by a higher-level ICA with the Government of Argentina.
+A Protocol to the 2007 ICA was signed in 2009.
 The President of Argentina visited CERN the same year.